charan32/car-rental/readme.md

  -for testing the local apllicaton import "whitepanda local api.postman_collection.json".

  -also import the environment "jwt.postman_environment.json"(Necessary for JWT authentication).

+ -you can import environment in the postman by clicking the gear icon on the top right corner of the window and import.

- -you can find the request description in the request description section
+ -you can find the request description in the request description section.

  NOTE 1:While accessing the Admin API's for the first time, hit the /authenticate API it will let you access remianing admin API's